 Real Christianity? - the Test

-The metaphors for life and living abound in this sermon on Romans 8:5-8 by Dr. Martyn Lloyd-Jones.
-He piles together vivid illustrations of nourishment, abundance, movement, genuineness, warmth, and vigor.
+The metaphors for life and living abound in this sermon on Romans 8:5–8 titled “ Real Christianity – the Test.”
+Dr. Martyn Lloyd-Jones piles together vivid illustrations of nourishment, abundance, movement, genuineness, warmth, and vigor.
 This is because the true “test” of Christianity is whether a person is genuinely “alive to God.”
 There is no such thing as a Christian who has not been “made alive” by God or has been born again by the Spirit.
-If there is only death, warns Dr. Lloyd-Jones, there is not true Christianity, no matter how moral a man may be.
+If there is only death, warns Dr. Lloyd-Jones, there is not true Christianity, no matter how moral a person may be.
 While on the outside someone may superimpose Christian morality onto their life, it is ultimately inauthentic and artificial.
-It is a lifeless duty, and lacks the warmth and spontaneity of genuine Spirit-wrought change that always accompanies regeneration.
-This, of course, argues Dr. Lloyd-Jones has practical implications.
-It will change our understanding of evangelism.
-It will also impact how we understand “backsliding” in the Christian life.
-Moreover, it changes how we evaluate the fruit of our Christian lives.
+It is a lifeless duty and lacks the warmth and spontaneity of genuine Spirit-wrought change that always accompanies regeneration.
+This has practical implications, argues Dr. Lloyd-Jones.
+It will change one’s understanding of evangelism.
+It will also impact how they understand “backsliding” in the Christian life.
+Moreover, it changes how they evaluate the fruit of a Christian life.
 Listen as he combats a lifeless, mechanical Christianity with an authentic biblical Christianity that is full of life, joy, and authentic Christian service to the Lord Jesus Christ.

 About Dr. Martyn Lloyd-Jones